AdamKyle/flare/resources/info/tips/section-1.md

     </a>
 </div>

+you have information at the top such as your currencies and character stats.
+Player have two types of stats:

+- Modded (what you see at the top of the first image, effected by things like equipment, enchantments, level, skill levels and so on)
+- Raw (You can see these on the character sheet under Base stats) These are your stats with nothing equipped.

+You can also see you have a [map](/information/map) that you can move around on, see [movement](/information/movement).

+Below your stats and beside the map you have an actions tab, this is broken into two sections: [Auto Attack](/information/automation) and your regular actions section.

-*This is ...
-Intense.* Don't worry, I am about to make it slightly worse.
-Do me a favour and right click, open in a new tab the character sheet from the menu:
+Do me a favour and right click, open in a new tab, the character sheet from the menu (hover on the menu to open the sub menu):

 <div class="mb-4">
     <a href="/storage/info/tips/images/character-sheet-menu.png" class="glightbox">